The Local Projection Residual Bootstrap for AR(1) Models: Asymptotic Refinements

 \begin{remark} As we mentioned in Remark \ref{rem:block-bootstrap}, we can use the bootstrap methods presented in \cite{hall1996bootstrap} and \cite{andrews2002higher, andrews2004block} to construct confidence intervals for $\beta(\rho,h)$ since the LP estimator $\hat{\beta}_n(h)$ defined in \eqref{eq:la_lp} can be presented as a GMM estimator.
-Their results provide rates of convergence of the ECP of these confidence intervals that are qualitatively similar to the one found in Theorem \ref{thm:rates_bootstrap}. \end{remark}
+Their results provide sizes of the ECP of these confidence intervals that are qualitatively similar to the one found in Theorem \ref{thm:rates_bootstrap}. \end{remark}

-\begin{remark} The rate of convergence of the ECP of $C_{per-t,n}^{*}(h,1-\alpha)$ is $O(n^{-1})$.
+\begin{remark} The size of the ECP of $C_{per-t,n}^{*}(h,1-\alpha)$ is $O(n^{-1})$.
 We presented and discussed the equal-tailed percentile-t confidence interval $C_{per-t,n}^{*}(h,1-\alpha)$ in Remark \ref{rem:percentile-t_bootstrap}.
-To compute its rate of convergence, we can use the existence of the Edgeworth expansions presented in \eqref{eq:edgeworth_expansion_sec2}-\eqref{eq:edgeworth_expansion_boots_sec2} and Theorem 5.2 in \cite{Hall1992TheBA}.
-Note that the rate of convergence is similar to the one obtained in \eqref{eq:thm_rates_AA_2} for the ECP of the confidence interval $C_n(h,1-\alpha)$; therefore, the LP-residual bootstrap does not provide asymptotic refinement for equal-tailed percentile-t confidence intervals.
+To compute the size of its ECP, we can use the existence of the Edgeworth expansions presented in \eqref{eq:edgeworth_expansion_sec2}-\eqref{eq:edgeworth_expansion_boots_sec2} and Theorem 5.2 in \cite{Hall1992TheBA}.
+The size of the ECP of $C_{per-t,n}^{*}(h,1-\alpha)$ is similar to the one obtained in \eqref{eq:thm_rates_AA_2} for the ECP of $C_n(h,1-\alpha)$; therefore, the LP-residual bootstrap does not provide asymptotic refinement for equal-tailed percentile-t confidence intervals.
 Similar conclusions were obtained for the case of i.i.d. data; see \cite{Hall1992TheBA} and \cite{Horowitz2001, Horowitz2019}. \end{remark}

 \begin{remark} We use part (ii) of Assumption \ref{AV_assumptions} to verify that a dependent-data version of the Cramer condition required in \cite{GotzeHipp1983} holds, which is an important condition for the existence of the Edgeworth expansion in the dependent-data case.
 However, verifying that condition is quite difficult in general, as pointed out by \cite{hall1996bootstrap} and \cite{gotze1994asymptotic}, among others.
 Therefore, we proceed in two steps based on the results by \cite{gotze1994asymptotic} that propose simple and verifiable conditions to guarantee the conditions required by \cite{GotzeHipp1983}, including the dependent-data version of the Cramer condition.
 We first approximate the distribution $J_n(\cdot,h,P,\rho)$ by a distribution $\Tilde{J}_n(\cdot,h,P,\rho)$.
 We then use part (ii) of Assumption 5.1 to verify the conditions required in Theorem 1.2 of \cite{gotze1994asymptotic}, which guarantee the existence of Edgeworth expansion for the distribution $\Tilde{J}_n(\cdot,h,P,\rho)$. \end{remark}